 I keep having these discoveries which seem to disprove the ‘usual‘ way of going about things; ah if I eat more healthy fat and protein and less carbohydrates (the kind that are shoved done our throat as being so healthy) I feel better, or I’ll stop putting make-up and other skin products on my face that claim to be good for my skin and suddenly my skin is happier and healthier, and low and behold I stop washing my hair, and suddenly its not a frizzy knotted mess needing to be straightened but curly and happy.
 These discoveries infuriate me because basically we’ve been told we need all these things, but we don’t!
 Its really that simple.
 They want us to buy stuff we don’t need so they market it, we buy it and once we start using it, it creates the need; simple sugar carbohydrates make you crave more carbohydrates, make-up makes your skin need make-up and shampoo makes your hair need shampoo, it’s ridiculous!

 There’s a few ways you can go no-poo, if you’re interested.
 One is to wash it with a mixture of baking soda and water, (mix a tablespoon of baking soda in a old shampoo bottle add warm water shake and leave for a couple of days), and then condition with apple cider vinegar and water (about 1/8 ACV to water in an old bottle), you can use these as you require.
 You’ll find your hair doesn’t get greasy over time and it will look healthier than ever.
 You’ll have the added bonus of just using natural things in your hair.
 Then to deep condition every once and a while you can use coconut oil (rub it in to your scalp, leave and then wash out thoroughly), honey or mashed up avocado, all the things you find in your kitchen!
 No more random chemicals on your face, running down your body, or your hair and you look great – it must be a joke, but really it’s not!
 I don’t wash my hair with baking soda, I found because I have curly hair it wasn’t needed or good, so now I just condition once a week with coconut oil.
-And that’s it I get my hair wet, scrub it around, brush it and then it dries and it looks pretty damn good.
+And that’s it I get my hair wet, scrub it around, brush it and then it dries and it looks good.

 The only proviso is when you first stop shampooing your hair will go greasy because your hair is so used to you stripping it of its natural oils, that when you stop it will carry on producing extra oil to begin with.
 The excess oil goes away after some time dependent on your hair type and how often you used to wash it, then it will self clean and look great.